hiroyukihito/c/README.md

 from Americans, Vietnamese, Canadians,
 Irish, Singapore, Mafia,
 Cartel and Vandalism.
-The rappaport we will be removing that is vandalism is how c is used to teach and make people move.
+The rappaport we will be removing, that is vandalism, is how c is used to teach and make people move.
 So we can relax and read.
+You can almost consider it UNDERCASE c, which is a c version during the typing of c code.
+For c coding purposes only.
+I like that.
+Still, a single contributor, though.